mueller-lab/PyFRAP/README.md

 We highly recommend installing with the *--user* option, since PyFRAP needs to read/write data files in the installation folder.
 In some cases, this might lead to file permission issues.
-For a full installation documentation, have a look at the documentation.
+For a full installation documentation, have a look at the [wiki](https://github.com/alexblaessle/PyFRAP/wiki/Installation).

 ### Requirements